Awni00/abstract_transformer/iclr/qVFZ.md

 We appreciate the reference to Zhang et al.'s work.
 Our work indeed shares certain similarities with their proposal in the sense that both approaches seek to integrate relational representations into neural models.
 However, our approach is **distinct in both scope and application**: ***while Zhang et al. address the propagation of edge features in GNNs for graph representation learning, our focus is on integrating relational representation learning specifically within Transformers for sequence modeling tasks.***

-We will discuss this distinction in detail, and we hope to address your underlying concerns..
+We will discuss this distinction in detail, and we hope to address your underlying concerns.

 In response to your comments, we will expand the related work section in the revised version of the paper, and incorporate a discussion on the similarities and differences to related work from the GNN community, including the work of Zhang et al.

 ## Clarification of goals and setting